Theory of coupled neuronal-synaptic dynamics: Phase diagram

+We summarize the behavior of the model with a phase diagram in $(g, k)$ parameter space for $p = 2.5$ [Fig.~\ref{fig:phase-diagram}(b)], noting that constant-$p$ slices of the full $(g, k, p)$ diagram are similar for order-one values of $p$.
+We refer to this phase diagram for the rest of this section.

+For $k = 0$, the model reduces to that of \citet{sompolinsky1988chaos} (dashed horizontal line).
+For ${g > 1}$, this nonplastic network is chaotic (i).
+For ${g < 1}$, the trivial neuronal fixed point of the nonplastic network, $\bm{x}(t) = \bm{0}_N$, is globally stable and the network is quiescent.
+In analogy with the nonplastic network, the plastic network can produce chaotic activity for ${g > 1}$, and the activity is further shaped by synaptic plasticity.
+Hebbian plasticity, ${k > 0}$, slows activity (ii), while anti-Hebbian plasticity, ${k < 0}$, quickens activity and generates an oscillatory component (iii).

+For ${g < 1}$, the trivial neuronal-synaptic fixed point, ${(\bm{x}(t), \bm{A}(t)) = (\bm{0}_N, \bm{0}_{N\times N})}$, is stable.
+However, in contrast to the nonplastic network, this fixed point is not necessarily globally stable, but coexists with chaotic states for large $k$ (iv).
+Thus, Hebbian plasticity can induce dynamic activity in an otherwise quiescent network.
+For ${g < 1}$, if $k$ is not large enough to induce dynamic activity, the network is globally quiescent (v).

-In chaotic states, Hebbian plasticity slows activity by attracting the neuronal state to its history, but it does not bring the dynamics to a halt.
-If Hebbian plasticity is sufficiently strong, however, there exist stable fixed points to which finite-size systems settle following transient chaos, accompanied by $\bm{A}(t)$ collapsing to a rank-one state (Fig.~\ref{fig:phase_diagram}vi, hatched region).
-Such fixed points are marginally stable with respect to the combined neuronal-synaptic dynamics; we therefore refer to them as neuronal-synaptic fixed points.
-The number of stable neuronal-synaptic fixed points throughout phase space is exponential in $N$.
+In dynamic states, network activity is shaped by a proliferation of stable fixed points throughout phase space.
+In particular, if Hebbian plasticity is strong (hatched region), there exist stable fixed points to which finite-size networks settle following transient chaos, accompanied by the rank of $\bm{A}(t)$ collapsing to unity (vi).
+Such fixed points are stable with respect to the combined neuronal-synaptic dynamics.
+Their number, which we compute, is exponential in $N$.

+Two scenarios can lead to transient chaotic states.
+First, when $g < 1$ and $k$ is large enough to induce chaotic activity, finite-size networks may collapse to the trivial fixed point.
+Additionally, when $(g, k)$ is in the hatched region, finite-size networks may collapse to nonzero fixed points.